Managing Patients With Relapsed Multiple Myeloma Taking NINLARO® (ixazomib)

 • Nerve problems are common with NINLARO and may also be severe.
 Ask patients to tell you if they get any new or worsening symptoms including tingling, numbness, pain, a burning feeling in their feet or hands, or weakness in their arms or legs.

 • Swelling is common with NINLARO and can sometimes be severe.
-Ask patients to tell you if they develop swelling in their arms, hands, legs, ankles, or feet, or if they gain weight from swelling.
+Ask patients to tell you if they develop swelling in their face, arms, hands, legs, ankles, or feet, or if they gain weight from swelling.

 • Skin reactions.
 Rashes are common with NINLARO.
 NINLARO can cause rashes and other skin reactions that can be serious and can lead to death.
 Ask patients to tell you right away if they get a new or worsening rash, severe blistering or peeling of the skin, or mouth sores.